 Guide to Vacation Rentals - Condominiums

-The Division of Hotels and Restaurants provides the following information as a general guide for Vacation Rental - Condominium licensing in Florida and does not represent this to be all requirements for maintaining a license.
+The Division of Hotels and Restaurants provides the following information as a general guide for Vacation Rental and Timeshare Proejct licensing in Florida and does not represent this to be all requirements for maintaining a license.
 For complete information, we recommend you refer to applicable laws and rules and our licensing website.

 Florida law defines a vacation rental as:

-. . . any unit or group of units in a condominium, cooperative or time share plan or any individually or collectively owned single-family, two-family, or four-family house or dwelling unit that is also a transient public lodging establishment.
+. . . any unit or group of units in a condominium or cooperative or any individually or collectively owned single-family, two-family, or four-family house or dwelling unit that is also a transient public lodging establishment but that is not a timeshare project.
 [Section 509.242(1)(c), Florida Statutes (FS)]

 The Division of Hotels and Restaurants licenses vacation rentals in one of the following classifications:

-- A GROUP license is a license issued to a licensed agent to cover all rooms or units within a building or group of buildings in a single complex.
+- A GROUP license is a license issued to a licensed agent to cover all units within a building or group of buildings in a single complex.

 "Licensed Agent" does not mean the operator of a management company must hold a license from the Division of Real Estate.